Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/tiles/about.md

 layout: page
 title: About Us
 nav-menu: true
-description: Spreading and encouraging participation in ecological activity in Cumbria.
+description: Spreading and encouraging participation in ecological activity in Cumbria
 order: "3"
 intro: ''
 permalink: "/about"